North Shore (09) 486 8900

 Is a cervical screening self-test right for me?

 No, this is not the research topic.
-Self-testing is as accurate as a test taken by a nurse or doctor to check for HPV; and is a more effective test than the current smear test.
-Self-testing for HPV is part of cervical screening in other countries like Australia, Denmark and the Netherlands and will become part of the National Cervical Screening Programme in 2023.
+Self-testing is as accurate as a test taken by a nurse or doctor to check for HPV; and is a more effective primary screening test than the test previously used for cervical screening.
+Self-testing for HPV is now part of the National Cervical Screening Programme and is used in other countries like Australia, Denmark and the Netherlands.
 This study is about how best to offer and deliver self-testing to wāhine, whānau and people in Aotearoa.

 I have had the HPV vaccine; do I need cervical screening?